Subscribe

 The hit-and-run, which happened in Kaiserslautern last summer, left the victim with a traumatic brain injury and other grave medical issues, the Army Office of Special Trial Counsel said in a statement Thursday.

-Frank Williams, 24, admitted during a two-day general court-martial in October at Kleber Kaserne to hitting the victim with his car in August 2023, before driving to the Army’s installation in Baumholder, about 35 miles away, the statement said.
+Frank Williams, 24, admitted during a two-day general court-martial in October on Kleber Kaserne to hitting the victim with his car in August 2023, before driving to the Army’s installation in Baumholder, about 35 miles away, the statement said.

 There, Williams falsely told authorities that the car damage was from a collision with a deer, according to the statement.